Serena1432/hyprland-conf/.config/hypr/README.md

 * `lockscreen.png`: The lockscreen image file.
 * `wallpaper.png`: The wallpaper image file.
 An image with darker background/lower opacity is recommended.

+Due to licensing & copyright issues, I can't provide the exact wallpaper and lockscreen here, and you have to find it yourself.

 `.lockscreen.png_` and `.wallpaper.png_` is just a placeholder, you can safely delete these two files.

 ## Configuration